menu

 Demographics

-The percentage of adults in Kenyon with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.84% of adults in Kenyon have a bachelor's degree or advanced degree.
+The citizens of Kenyon are slightly less educated than the national average of 21.84% for the average city or town: 14.27% of adults in Kenyon have a bachelor's degree or advanced degree

+Kenyon is a somewhat ethnically-diverse city.
 The people who call Kenyon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenyon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kenyon include German, Norwegian, Irish, Swedish, and French.
+Kenyon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.25% of the city’s residents.
+Important ancestries of people in Kenyon include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Kenyon is English.
 Other important languages spoken here include Spanish and Polish.